MindscapeHQ/raygun4js/README.md

 rg4js('endSession');
 ```

 This will end the session for a user and start a new one.
+The new session will remain attached to the current user.

 ### Version filtering